 What is SiteLock doing to protect me from issues like this?

 SiteLock and the WordPress Security Team continue to maintain a close relationship by collaborating on security intelligence for the benefit of all WordPress users.
 In cases like this, in which a WordPress security patch is developed to prevent an exploit, SiteLock and the WordPress Security Team share advanced warnings with each other and quietly put additional security measures in place while the code for a patch is developed.
 This helps both parties to protect as many WordPress users as possible before the public release of the patch.
 Relax.
 We’ve got your back!

-SiteLock wishes to give a very special thank you to the WordPress Security Team and their new Czar, Aaron Campbell, for their vigilance and continued communication throughout the process of investigating and mitigating this threat for the benefit of all WordPress users.
+SiteLock wishes to give a very special thank you to the WordPress Security Team, for their vigilance and continued communication throughout the process of investigating and mitigating this threat for the benefit of all WordPress users.
 The security team serve as models for good citizenship in the WordPress Community.

 To learn more the services that SiteLock offers to protect websites, visit our WordPress Security website, The District.